-Rory was co-opted for an 18 month term to the Health Trust Board in 2014 to assist and guide the Board in a review and update its wider governance responsibilities and documentation.
-In October 2015 he became a Board Trustee.
-Rory lives in Woodhill and is an Associate Director at Auckland based advisory firm Howard & Company.
-His career has covered senior roles in banking, private equity, early stage investing, start ups and consulting.
+Rory was co-opted to the Health Trust Board in 2014 to assist and guide the Board in a review and update its wider governance responsibilities and documentation.
+In October 2015 he became a Board Trustee, and was elected Chairman in November 2018.
+Rory lives in Woodhill and contracts to a number of companies as an advisor.
+His career has covered senior roles in banking, private equity, early stage investing, start-ups and consulting.

 Erica McKenzie has lived in Helensville for more than 30 years and has a background in education - having taught at Kaipara College for many years.
 She has been involved in many sporting and wellbeing activities around the district.
 Erica currently works for Waitemata DHB as the Health Promoting Schools (HPS) Team Coordinator and is on the HPS National Advisory Group.